Preveen369/PersonalFinanceManager/README.md

 # 📘 Personal Finance Manager App (Console-Based Java & MySQL Application)

-## 📄 1.
-Project Overview
+## 📄 Project Overview

-The *Personal Finance Manager* is a modular, menu-driven Java console application built to help individuals track, analyze, and manage their finances across multiple accounts and categories.
+The **Personal Finance Manager** is a modular, menu-driven Java console application built to help individuals track, analyze, and manage their finances across multiple accounts and categories.
 Developed with JDBC and backed by MySQL, it provides a structured workflow for users to log transactions, monitor budgets, and export financial summaries—all in an offline, framework-free environment.

 ---

-## 🎯 2.
-Objectives
+## 🎯 Objectives

 - Design a clear, interactive interface for personal finance operations
 - Enable CRUD operations on accounts, categories, and transactions